DeutscheBahnAG/components/README.md

 A component typically consists of:

+- A `package.json` – this is a multi-package repository.
+Each component is a separate Node package.
+This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
 - A `component-name.jsx` file containing the React component as a default export.
 Be sure to include [prop types and default props](https://reactjs.org/docs/typechecking-with-proptypes.html) for the component.
 - A `component-name.stories.js` file containing the [stories](https://storybook.js.org/basics/writing-stories/) for this component.
 A story reflects a variant of the component that is documented on an individual page in Storybook.
 - A `component-name.test.js` file containing all unit tests for the component. (**Note:** It is not necessary to write snapshots tests as they will be created automatically from your stories via the [StoryShots](https://github.com/storybooks/storybook/tree/master/addons/storyshots/storyshots-core) plugin.)